ionic-team/capacitor/site/docs-md/web/pwa-elements.md

 # PWA Elements

-<p class="intro">Some Capacitor plugins, such as <code>Camera</code>, have web-based UI available when not running natively.
+<p class="intro">Some Capacitor plugins, such as <code>Camera</code> or <code>Toast</code>, have web-based UI available when not running natively.
 For example, calling <code>Camera.getPhoto()</code> will
 load a responsive photo-taking experience when running on the web or electron:</p>

 <img src="/assets/img/docs/pwa-elements.png" style="height: 200px" />

-This UI is implemented using a subset of the [Ionic Framework](http://ionicframework.com/) web components.
-Due to the magic of Shadow DOM, these components should not conflict with your own UI whether you choose to use Ionic or not.
+This UI is implemented using web components.
+Due to the magic of Shadow DOM, these components should not conflict with your own UI.

 ## Installation